Hans von Seeckt: Views on Poland

+Opposition to the Weimar republic and Kapp Putsch

 After the Allies sent the German government a list of war criminals to be tried, Seeckt called a conference of Staff Officers and departmental heads on 9 February 1920 and said to them that if the German government either outright refused or couldn't successfully reject Allied demands, the Reichswehr would oppose this by all means even if this meant the reopening of hostilities.
 He further said that if the Allies invaded Germany—which he believed they would not—then the German army in the West should retire behind the Weser and the Elbe, as this was where defensive positions had already been built.
 In the East, German troops would invade Poland and attempt to establish contacts with the Soviet Union, after which they would both march against France and Britain.
 He added that German war material would now no longer be sold or destroyed and that the army should be reduced on paper only.
 An Interior Minister of Prussia, Albert Grzesinski, wrote that members of Seeckt's staff said that Seeckt desired a military dictatorship, perhaps headed by Gustav Noske.